What is Ballistic Glass? Which Solutions Protect Windows Best?

 Ballistic Glass

-Though it is called glass, this ballistic product is more commonly manufactured from a plastic-like polycarbonate, which has the appearance of glass with 250 times the strength.
-The polycarbonate, which has often been enhanced with layers of polyurethane, is what provides the highest level of bullet resistance, absorbing the impact of the bullet and keeping it from entering the building.
+Though people call it glass, manufacturers more commonly make this ballistic product from a plastic-like polycarbonate that looks like glass but offers 250 times the strength.
+The polycarbonate, often enhanced with layers of polyurethane, provides the highest level of bullet resistance by absorbing the bullet’s impact and preventing it from entering the building.

 Ballistic Glass Ratings

 When searching for a product to defend against ballistic attacks, you should search for something that has a ballistic rating.
-If a product does not list a ballistic rating, then it shouldn’t be considered bullet resistant.
-Ballistic glass products are rated based on how many and what kind of bullets it can resist from certain firearms.
-There are two industry standards commonly used to rate bullet resistance: Underwriters Laboratory (UL) Standard 752 or National Institute of Justice (NIJ) 018.01.
+If a product does not list a ballistic rating, you should not consider it bullet resistant.
+Manufacturers rate ballistic glass products based on how many and what kinds of bullets they can resist from specific firearms.
+The industry commonly uses two standards to measure bullet resistance: Underwriters Laboratory (UL) Standard 752 and National Institute of Justice (NIJ) 018.01.

 Within these two rating standards are eight levels of bullet resistance.
 Level 1 has an average glass thickness of 13/16” and can withstand three shots from a 9mm handgun.
 The thickness of the glass and power of the firearms it’s meant to withstand increase as the levels go up.
 Level 8 has an average thickness of 2 ⅜” and can withstand up to five shots from a 7.62mm rifle.
 As you can see, the effectiveness varies greatly, so make sure you understand which level you are getting when you purchase any ballistic glass product.